 KFC’s Chicken Shortage: A Blessing In Disguise?

-It’s unlikely to have escaped your notice that the fast food chain, KFC, has run into trouble with their UK distribution.
+It’s unlikely to have escaped your notice that the fast food chain, KFC, has chicken shortage in the UK distribution.
 646 of their 900 UK restaurants were closed, as of Tuesday morning.

 Last week, KFC changed their delivery contract from Bidvest to DHL, which appears to be the route of the problem.
 DHL has blamed “operational issues” for the disruption.